Carmel, New York

-Carmel (pronounced /ˈkɑːrməl/) is a town in Putnam County, New York, United States.
+Carmel (pronounced /ˈkɑːrməl/) is a town in and the county seat of Putnam County, New York, United States.
 As of the 2020 United States census, the town had a population of 33,576.

 The Town of Carmel is on the southern border of Putnam County, abutting Westchester County, approximately 50 mi north of New York City and 10 mi west of Danbury, Connecticut.
 It has no incorporated villages, although the hamlets of Carmel and Mahopac each have populations sizable enough to be considered villages.

 History

 The town of Carmel was originally inhabited by Indians of the Wappinger people, who, in 1691, sold the property to Dutch traders.
 In 1697, a wealthy New York merchant, Adolphus Philipse, purchased their deed and was granted a patent from King William III of England for the entire tract of land which is now Putnam County.
 The town was settled around 1740 by George Hughson.